eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 2.57
+- Yeah I wasn't passing the automationLevel into the new function. oops.

 ## 2.56
 - Moved some code around so department/logicat rewards are checked just before rewarding, rather than when other boosts are checked